-The assistance and representation of a highly qualified spinal cord injury attorney in Fresno can make all the difference during the claims process.
-Contact our Fresno personal injury lawyers at Jacoby & Meyers for a free consultation with an experienced local lawyer.
-We don’t charge any fees unless we win.
+Securing the assistance of a qualified spinal cord injury attorney in Fresno can be a vital step during the claims process.
+We invite you to contact the Fresno personal injury lawyers at Jacoby & Meyers for a consultation with an experienced local attorney at no initial cost.
+Our firm operates on a contingency fee basis, which means legal fees are only required if we successfully recover compensation on your behalf.

 $2B+ Recovered For Our Clients